smallp/vscode-info-collector/README.md

 # README
-## This is the README for the extension "collector"
+## This is the README for the extension "html-info-collector"

 This extension aims to collect the Id, Class and Data info for js.

 The extension will collect these info and give a hint when you write js with jquery.

+Its source is in [GitHub](https://github.com/smallp/vscode-info-collector).
+If you have any bug or suggestion, please add a issue here.

 ## Usage
 Here is the HTML: